stakemix/SolanaValidatorGuide/README.md

 ```
 $ mkdir ~solana/bin #(Create a directory to hold your scripts )
 ```
 Create a script called solana-start.sh in the above directory.
 Use a text editor and place this file in the bin directory.
+Please note that we simplified all directory setups below to be in root disk.
+Please change the ledger and log directory or soft link it at ~/ledger and ~/log
 ```
 #!/bin/bash
 set -x